Calorie deficit calculator for realistic fat-loss timelines.

-Use this calculator to turn maintenance calories into a realistic weight-loss or weight-gain plan, compare timelines, and spot when the pace starts drifting into something harder than it needs to be.
+Use this calorie deficit calculator to turn maintenance calories into a realistic fat-loss or weight-gain plan, compare timelines, and avoid pushing the pace harder than it needs to be.
+After that, the Calorie Calculator app is where the actual meals and daily totals should live.

 Best use case